kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 One important point is the length of the lane detection history.
 In each frame a "best_fit" polynomial is computed based on the average of the most recent polynomial fit and the  best_fit polynomial history.

-In the for the project and  challenge video a history of around eight frames proved to be robust to smoothen out any non-detected frame or swings in the fitted polynomial.
+In the for the **project video** and  **challenge video** a history of around eight frames proved to be robust to smoothen out any non-detected frame or swings in the fitted polynomial.

-However, this history length proved problematic when processing the harder challenge video.
-This was due to the rapid and successive twists and turns in the road, which in essence would render detection information from older frames less important.
-I attempted to use a weighted averaging among the history which did not yield satisfactory results.
-In the end, I used a shorter history for computing the best_fit polynomial in the harder challenge video.
+However, this history length proved problematic when processing the **harder challenge video**.
+This was due to the rapid and successive twists and turns in the road, which in essence made detected pixel and fitted polynomial information from older frames unusable for best polynomial fit averaging.
+I attempted to use a weighted averaging over the fitted polynomial history which did not yield satisfactory results.
+In the end, I used a shorter history for computing the best_fit polynomial in the **harder challenge video**.

-Another possible option to address this would be to allow a dynamic selection of the number of previous fitted polynomials to be used during the best_fit polynomial computation.
+Another possible option to address this would be to allow  dynamic selection of the number of previous fitted polynomials to be used during the best_fit polynomial computation.
 This could possibly be tied to road conditions such as radius of curvature history. as the radius decreases - meaning a sharper curve in the road - the algorithm could reduce the number of previous fits in the best-fit polynomial computation.

  #### 4.6.
 What are some challenging scenarios when lane detection may fail.
 What could be done to make it more robust?

-Under extremely over- or under-saturated conditions as some intervals in the harder challenging video, line detection fails due to the absence of any discernable lane in the image.
+Under extremely over- or under-saturated conditions (as example some intervals in the harder challenging video), line detection fails due to the absence of any discernable lane in the image.
 Additionally in adverse weather conditions where the road surface is covered with ice or snow, or blizzard conditions where visibility is severely reduced, our algorithm will fail to detect lane markers.

 To improve robustness more sophisticated lane continuation approaches should be considered, where in addition to the detection history other factors such as close-by vehicles, sign postings and traffic lights, and road surface vs. non-road surface segmentation are take into account.
 A learning algorithm could be trained to determine optimal threshold parameters based on the image color level, hue and saturation characteristics.